open-telemetry/opentelemetry-demo/README.md

     endpoint: <your-endpoint-url>
 ```

-When you now start the dem by running `docker compose up` you should see the traces flowing into your backend as well.
+When you now start the demo by running `docker compose up` you should see the traces flowing into your backend as well.

 ## Screenshots from the Online Boutique